wpswings/pdf-generator-for-wp/README.txt

 16. Embed multiple third-party services

 == Changelog ==

+= 1.5.3 - Released on 18 July 2025 =
+* New: Compatibility with the latest versions of WordPress(6.8.2) and WooCommerce (10.0.2)
+* Enhancement: Upgraded the Dompdf library to the latest stable version.
+* Fix: Replaced deprecated functions with their latest stable alternatives.

 = 1.5.2 - Released on 13 June 2025 =
 * New: Compatibility with the latest versions of WordPress  (6.8.1) and WooCommerce (9.9.3).